wjarka/prdify/.ai/api-plan.md

   }
   ```
 - **Error Codes**:
+  - `400 Bad Request`: Invalid PRD ID format.
   - `401 Unauthorized`: User is not authenticated.
-  - `403 Forbidden`: User does not have permission to access this PRD.
-  - `404 Not Found`: PRD with the given ID does not exist.
+  - `404 Not Found`: PRD with the given ID does not exist or does not belong to the user.

 ---